Harmons and why I love them…

 Then we met Derick, the produce manager who talked about their organic and local produce and gave us samples of several items to try.
 They have a great selection of high quality, organic, local and in season produce.
 They buy all of the hot house tomatoes from a local grower so that we can have good tomatoes throughout the year.
 They buy local peaches in season giving us a reasonable chance to get a peach that actually tastes like a peach.
 They also don’t stack their produce too deep- putting out what they expect to sell in a day which means faster turnover and fresher produce for us.

 Right now they have fresh pistachios grown in Hurricane, Utah- get them before they are gone!
-Derick says they will have Ambrosia apples in as soon as the harvest begins- these are my own favourites!
-BTW-We just tried the Honeycrisp apple they sent home with me and OMG so good- I have to add that to my list of favourite apples now.
+Derick says they will have Ambrosia apples in as soon as the harvest begins- these are my own favorites!
+BTW-We just tried the Honeycrisp apple they sent home with me and OMG so good- I have to add that to my list of favorite apples now.

 On to the meat department where the department manager, Bruce, showed us their dry aged beef and told us about the quality of their beef-all USDA Prime or above.